 The bulk of the course happens on your own time, with discussions, readings, and assignments in MOODLE, our virtual classroom.
 To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters, ask questions, and collaborate with other participants and the instructor to address your farm issues in real time.
 If you miss one, they are always recorded and posted for later viewing.
 Access details will be posted in MOODLE once you have registered and logged in.

-Laura Biasillo is an Ag Educator with Cornell Cooperative Extension of Broome County.
+Laura Biasillo is an Agricultural Economic Development Educator with Cornell Cooperative Extension of Broome County, NY.

 Cost and Registration

 Fee for this course is $250.
 Sign up a month or more in advance of the start date and receive $25 off.
 Sign up for three or more courses and received $50 off your total.